KurtRoepke/File-Server-Setup/README.md

- aaaaaaaaaaaaaaaaGive the group a name and click ok.
+ When the new object window pops up Give the group a name and click ok.
 <img src="Images/4.png" height="70%" width="70%" />